lukas-krecan/ShedLock/README.md

 ```

 The `@SchedulerLock` annotation has several purposes.
 First of all, only annotated methods are locked, the library ignores
 all other scheduled tasks.
 You also have to specify the name for the lock.
-Only one tasks with the same name can be executed
+Only one task with the same name can be executed
 at the same time.

 You can also set `lockAtMostFor` attribute which specifies how long the lock should be kept in case the